-This is obvious from scientific studies on the earliest inhabitants such as the genetic studies and blood types including historical evidence dating back to the pre-settlement era.
+This is obvious from scientific studies on the earliest inhabitants.
+Such as the genetic studies and blood types including historical evidence dating back to the pre-settlement era.

 Icelandic Ancestry – Where do Icelanders come from?

 The record has it that, Icelanders have about 60% Norse origin while the rest is of the Irish Gaelic.
 In fact, there is a whole lot of evidence of the Irish influence in Iceland across the country especially in the naming of some places in Iceland.
 For example, a place like Vestmannaeyjar is translated to mean ‘the Westman Islands’.
-This is so because the Norse usually refers to the Irish as ‘Westmen’ prior to the settlement period because Ireland was believed to be positioned in the westernmost part of Europe.
+This is so because the Norse usually refers to the Irish as ‘Westmen’ prior to the settlement period.
+That’s because Ireland was believed to be positioned in the westernmost part of Europe.

 History also has it that, when the Norse raiders were coming back from their Viking expedition, en route to Iceland, they normally stopped by at some Irish settlement.
 They attacked and plundered these settlements and took slaves of many Irish men and women.
-They brought them to Iceland and made the women slaves after ‘mixing’ with the Norse Vikings.
+Brought them to Iceland and made the women slaves after ‘mixing’ with the Norse Vikings.
 They would later go on to become mothers of the first generation of what today are trueborn Icelanders.